 About Owen

 Saxophonist and band leader Owen Broder runs in a variety of musical circles, leading his own groups and participating in others.
-He was included on DownBeat Magazine’s 2023 Critics Poll as a Rising Star Alto Saxophonist.
+He earned the title 2018 Debut Artist of the Year from NPR’s Francis Davis and was included on DownBeat Magazine’s Critics Poll as a Rising Star Alto Saxophonist in 2023 and 2024.
 With a lyrical approach to his playing, he is recognized for his “smooth-as-silk alto and baritone saxophone work,” (Frank Alkyer, DownBeat) and his improvising as a “model of restraint and concision,” while demonstrating his “facility, timbre, and nimble attack,” (Pierre Giroux, All About Jazz).

 The projects Broder leads are marked by creativity and originative thinking.
 UNCSA’s 2021 Artpreneur of the Year Award and the 2018 Eastman/ArtistShare® New Artist program recognized his entrepreneurial ventures for their creative musical programming, innovative presentation, and meaningful impact on the community.
 Notably, in response to the pandemic, Broder co-founded and performed in Live From Our Living Rooms.
 The initiative was credited as “the first online jazz festival” (Rolling Stone) and raised over $140k in support of US-based musicians whose performance careers were halted due to COVID-19.